Enhancing the De-identification of Personally Identifiable Information in Educational Data

 \textbf{Gender Analysis.} The results indicate that the recall scores between male and female names across the three models are similar.
 For \textit{Presidio} and \textit{Azure AI Language}, there is a marginally higher recall for female names compared to male names.
 Specifically, \textit{Azure AI Language} achieves a recall of 0.9541 for female names and 0.9494 for male names.
-In contrast, the fine-tuned GPT-4o-mini model performs slightly better on male names (0.9646) compared to female names (0.9591).
+In contrast, the \textit{Fine-tuned GPT-4o-mini} model performs slightly better on male names (0.9646) compared to female names (0.9591).
 However, the differences in recall for male and female names are minimal, suggesting consistent performance between gender groups in all models.

 \textbf{Culture Analysis.} The cultural analysis reveals more significant differences in model performance.
-Both Microsoft models show lower recall for African and Asian names.
+Both Microsoft models show significantly lower recall for African and Asian names.
 In particular, \textit{Presidio} exhibits a notable performance gap, with recall rates of 0.7647 for African names and 0.8640 for Asian names, compared to 0.9024 for European and 0.9091 for American names. \textit{Azure AI Language} also shows a lower recall for African names (0.9244), although the gap is less pronounced than in \textit{Presidio}.
 These results suggest inherent biases in the Microsoft models, possibly stemming from imbalances in the training data or gaps in cultural representation.
-In contrast, the fine-tuned GPT-4o-mini model achieves consistent and high recall across all cultural groups.
+In contrast, the \textit{Fine-tuned GPT-4o-mini} model achieves consistent and high recall across all cultural groups, demonstrating no statistically significant performance differences among the cultural groups.
 It performs with recall scores of 0.9756 for European names, 0.9790 for American names, 0.9840 for Asian names, and 0.9748 for African names.
 This minimal variation in recall across cultural groups demonstrates the model’s ability to mitigate cultural bias and generalize effectively across diverse name distributions.